The Olive and The Sea Greek Food Blog

-Pastitsio
+Traditional Greek Pastitsio

-An alternative to Moussaka, Pastitsio, which some refer to as Greek lasagna, is the epitome of Greek comfort food.
-With its thick layer of pasta, savory meat sauce, and rich bechamel, this dish isn't modest on the calorie front, but it makes up for it with a big food hug.
+An alternative to moussaka, pastitsio, which some refer to as Greek lasagna, is the epitome of Greek comfort food.
+With its thick layer of pasta, savory meat sauce, and rich bechamel, this dish isn’t modest on the calorie front, but it makes up for it with a big food hug.

-You'll notice that the shape of the pasta used for this dish isn't easily found at local grocery stores.
-If you have access to a Greek import store, you can find it there, but don't hesitate to use a regular penne or other pasta.
+You’ll notice that the shape of the pasta used for pastitsio isn’t easily found at local grocery stores.
+If you have access to a Greek import store, you can find it there, but don’t hesitate to use a regular penne or other pasta.
 It will slightly alter the appearance of the dish but the flavors will be the same.

 Also, there are a few critical aspects to this recipe that must be followed to ensure its success - don't use skim milk for the bechamel and be sure to let the pastitsio rest for 30 minutes, once out of the oven, allowing the bechamel to set.